-SEOUL, South Korea (AP) -- South Korea has declared an area hit by toxic chemical leak a special disaster zone to clear the way for state assistance to residents there.
+SEOUL, South Korea (AP) — South Korea has declared an area hit by a toxic chemical leak a special disaster zone to clear the way for state assistance to residents there.

 Eight tons of hydrofluoric acid leaked after an explosion last month at a chemical factory in the southeastern city of Gumi that initially killed five people.

 Gumi officials say about 4,260 residents have received medical treatment and check-ups after being exposed to the toxic gas and about 300 others have been evacuated to city-run facilities.